metrorailings/OwlBlog/content/posts/week-10-insights.md

 Murray's short stature working against him here, as his balls have been batted down twice on successive plays.

+Buffalo adjusted in the second half with quick throws.
+Quick throws pretty much render defensive back blitzes impotent.

+Arizona is such a sloppy team.
+Lack of discipline, no commitment to securing the ball.

+Josh Allen throws the ball with such velocity that it's hard to intercept his passes.

 ***

 ## 49ers @ Saints